Nikhil1916/task-manager-assignmenr/README.md

 real-time task updates using **Socket.IO**.
 Users can **register, login, create, update, delete and filter tasks**.
-Any change in tasks is broadcast instantly to all connected clients.
+Any change in tasks is broadcast instantly to all connected clients. included env file in the project itself for direct run
 ---

 ## ✨ Features